XSecurity/XSecurity/README.md

 ### XSecurity

-A security plugin in Xcode with clang analyzer's checkers for iOS application development.
+A security plug-in in Xcode with clang analyzer's checkers for iOS application development.
-This plugin aims to reduce the vulnerability made during development by detecting the vulnerability as it is being created.
+This plug-in aims to reduce the vulnerability made during development by detecting the vulnerability as it is being created.
 You can also follow us on twitter: https://twitter.com/prj_xsecurity to get notified of the updates of this tool.

-This readme file is mainly for the plugin itself.
-If you want to contribute and build the checkers, it is best to see the designated [readme](https://github.com/XSecurity/XSecurity/tree/master/checker) first **before cloning this repostory**.
+This readme is mainly for the plug-in itself.
+If you want to contribute and build the checkers, it is best to see the designated [README](https://github.com/XSecurity/XSecurity/tree/master/checker) first **before cloning this repostory**.

 Support Xcode Versions:
 6.1, 5.1.1, 5.1, 5.0.x 4.6.x